ecoen66/C9300_to_Meraki_Migration_tool/README.md

 # Cisco Catalyst to Meraki MS Migration tool

-This tool built to migrate Cisco Catalyst configuration of WC-29xx models to Meraki Switching line (MS).
+This tool was built to migrate Cisco IOSXE configuration of C9200/C9300 models to Meraki Switching line (MS).
 Currently, the tool is only covering the downlinks.

 Below is the list of configurations the tool can read and migrate:
 - Switch stack configuration (up to 8 switches)